-I have never been comfortable following standard ways in any aspect of life, a constant frustration at my inability to define the creative spirit I have led me to the place where this work begins, and I felt a deep satisfaction when I ‘found’ the technique of Drillwork, something I have invented and developed over the past two decades.
+I have never been comfortable following standard ways in any aspect of life, a constant frustration at my inability to define the creative spirit I have, led me to the place where this work begins and I felt a deep satisfaction when I ‘found’ the technique of Drillwork, something I have invented and developed over the past two decades.

 Drillworks are a culmination of all my experiences.

 I have made work in many styles as I have practised my art and developed the method.
-I have chosen and continue to be open in my approach and enjoy the challenges of applying the technique in any way I can, whether for a single artwork, panels for interior design projects, feature walls or similar.
+I have chosen to be open in my approach and enjoy the challenges of applying the technique in any way I can, whether for a single artwork, panels for interior design projects, feature walls or similar.

 At the moment I am particularly inspired by the relationship that can exist between nature and numbers, by the left/right brain balancing act, knowledge of which it seems to me, is fundamental to understanding what it is to be human.
 Man and machine, darkness and light, the technique also reflects this to an extent.
 The drill is a precise instrument and I like to use and expand upon this precision to create my work.

 The big bang, chaos, stillness, explosion and creation..
 I am interested in the extent of the imagined idea and how in an age where we have such a prolific quantity of scientific knowledge and imagery of the micro and macro, what the big picture may be beyond everything.

 In the end, there is nothing new under the sun and therefore I like to focus on the holistic nature of things, the universal brilliance of life, the unknown qualities!